 Support the proposal that existing isolated homes in the countryside can be subdivided.
-Concern that the requirement for 10% affordable home ownership is the default position unless exemptions can be justified.
+Concern that the requirement for 10% affordable home ownership is the default position unless exemptions can be justified, and this will have an impact on the amount of rented homes being delivered.
 Suggest the current approach allows for the delivery of affordable housing to meet identified needs.